jgehring/Laudio/README.rst

 This is different from Distribution to Distribution so i will outline it for the main Distributions ``Ubuntu``, ``Gentoo`` and ``Arch Linux``:

-``IMPORTANT``: THE CURRENT GIT VERSION AND ALPHA 4 OF 0.4 NEEDS DJANGO 1.2.1 Go to http://www.djangoproject.com/download/ to read how to install it
+``IMPORTANT``: THE CURRENT GIT VERSION AND ALPHA 4 or later OF 0.4 NEEDS DJANGO 1.2.1 Go to http://www.djangoproject.com/download/ to read how to install it

 Ubuntu